 - 3 credit hours of Applied Field Experience (Wyoming Conservation Corps, NOLS, or Internship)

 - Current Wilderness First Responder with CPR Certification

 Graduate Major in ENR

 The ENR major is completed in tandem with any UW degree.
-ENR majors are required to complete 15 hours in ENR courses including 6 hours of graduate core courses (ENR 5000 and ENR 5900), and 9 hours in ENR elective courses.
+Students must complete 15 hours in ENR courses including 6 hours of graduate core courses (ENR 5000 and ENR 5900), and 9 hours in ENR elective courses.
 Students will build an individualized program of study with input from a Haub School advisor and graduate advisor from the home discipline.
-An addendum to the Program of Study listing approved courses must be signed by the Haub School assistant director and filed by the student’s last year of study.
+An addendum to the Program of Study listing approved courses must be signed by the Haub School academic director and filed prior to the student’s last semester of study.

 Graduate Minor in ENR

 The graduate minor is designed for doctoral students, but is available to master’s students as well.
 In addition to the degree requirements of the student’s home department, students must complete 12 credit hours to earn the ENR minor.
 Six of these hours are achieved in the graduate core (ENR 5000 and 5900).
 An additional 6 hours are chosen from a list of approved electives in consultation with the student’s Haub School academic advisor and graduate advisor.
 Students must submit a signed addendum to the Program of Study (see above).

 Students working toward the J.D./M.A. in ENR consult a Haub School advisor to design a program of study tailored to meet their educational goals.
 Students must earn a minimum of 30 credits for the master’s degree, in five areas, including: